COAzure/global-azure-boot-camp-2017/Containers/Session 1 - Hands On/readme.md

 Before you can deploy Docker images to Azure, you must create an Azure Container Service.
 And in order to create an Azure Container Service, you need a public/private key pair for authenticating with that service over SSH.
 In this exercise, you will create an SSH key pair.
 If you are using macOS or Linux, you will create the key pair with ssh-keygen.
 If you are running Windows instead, you will use a third-party tool named PuTTYGen.

 > Unlike macOS and Linux, Windows doesn't have an SSH key generator built in.
 PuTTYGen is a free key generator that is popular in the Windows community.
 It is part of an open-source toolset called [PuTTY](http://www.putty.org/), which provides the SSH support that Windows lacks.
+Git Shell also provides SSH functionality and is a simpler, lighter tool.
+If you use Git Shell, follow the Mac and Linux instructions

 ### Mac and Linux Users ###
 **If you are running Windows, skip to the Windows Users section**.